Skrape: Up the Dose, disbandment and post-Skrape activities (2004–2005)

+Attempted reunion (2026)

+On March 8, 2026, after more than two decades of inactivity, Keeton announced that Skrape had reunited and were planning on touring and releasing new music..

+However, a few days later, music publication Loudwire revealed they had received notice from an attorney representing an undisclosed individual associated with the band’s rights, indicating that a cease and desist has been filed against Keeton regarding his plans for the group.
+That notice is said to have been filed on February 20, 2026.
+The attorney in question, Tom Player, of the Florida-based Player Entertainment Law, told the aforementioned publication: “Billy Keeton has gone rogue and does not have the right to unilaterally co-opt the Skrape name.”
+One week after the cease and desist notice was made public, the official Skrape social media accounts were taken down, putting the status of the band once again in doubt.

+On July 19, 2026, it was announced Keeton had formed a new band, Skrapegoat, due to unsuccessfully attempting to resolve the legal rights with former members to use the name Skrape.

 Musical style and influences

 Skrape is most commonly classified as nu metal.
 Regarding the band's style and attitude to music, Brian Milner stated in 2001, "Our music is aggressive, but in general we have a good time playing it and we don't walk around being depressed all the time.
 We just do what we do.
 We play rock 'n' roll.
 There's a new generation of kids, the whole depressing Pearl Jam era is over."
 AllMusic praised the band's "bright and intelligent approach to hard rock" on New Killer America.
 The website lists their influences as being Iron Maiden, Kiss, Metallica, Ozzy Osbourne and Pantera.
 Vocalist Billy Keeton has mentioned some of his musical inspirations as being Frank Sinatra, Ronnie James Dio, Queens of the Stone Age and Godflesh.